Standards & Policies

 CoC FL-507 STANDARDS AND POLICIES

-CFCH serves as HUD’s designated Continuum of Care for the Central Florida region (i.e. HUD recognizes the Commission as CoC FL-507).
-The Continuum of Care (CoC) Program is designed by HUD to promote community wide commitment to the goal of ending homelessness; provide funding for efforts by nonprofit providers, and State and local governments to quickly rehouse homeless individuals and families while minimizing the trauma and dislocation caused to homeless individuals, families, and communities by homelessness; promote access to and effect utilization of mainstream programs by homeless individuals and families; and optimize self-sufficiency among individuals and families experiencing homelessness.
+With the commitment to ending homelessness, CFCH provides funding for efforts by nonprofit providers, and State and local governments to quickly rehouse homeless individuals and families while minimizing the trauma and dislocation caused to homeless individuals, families, and communities by homelessness; promote access to and effect utilization of mainstream programs by homeless individuals and families; and optimize self-sufficiency among individuals and families experiencing homelessness.

 The primary functions and responsibilities of the Central Florida Commission under the CoC Program are to:

-- Maintain a diverse and engaged membership that can be mobilized to work in support of the CoC mission as set forth in Section 2.1; and
+- + Maintain a diverse and engaged membership that can be mobilized to work in support of the CoC mission as set forth in Section 2.1;

 The CoC FL-507 jurisdictions include:

 - Orange County, Osceola County and Seminole County

 - City of Orlando, City of Kissimmee and City of Sanford